top of page

 Flashlight Review: Ants On A Melon RGB Critter 2.0

 Ants On A Melon (AOAM) are well known in the light painting and flow arts scenes with products such as the Galaxy BitWhip.
 The RGB Critter was first announced on Kickstarter in 2019, which drew a lot of interest from light painting photographers, and was released in April 2022.
-This is an updated review, which includes the improvements to the RGB Critter 2.0.
+This is an updated review, which includes the improvements to the RGB Critter 2.0 launched in September 2022, plus multiple new tools and connectors available from 16th May 2023.

 Disclaimer

 I purchased the RGB Critter and accessories during the Kickstarter campaign with my own funds.
-I was a Beta tester for Critware v1.1/RGB Critter 2.0.
+I have been a Beta tester for the RGB Critter 2.0 and subsequent products.

 Antsonamelon RGB Critter